 As we said above, most customers will leave the main carrier bracket affixed to their rack.
 But if you plan on removing and installing it often, you might want to protect the paint on your rack.
-You can do this easily by applying duct tape to the underside of our rack bracket and clamp piece.
+You can do this easily with duct tape or a cloth on the underside of our pivot bracket and clamp piece.

 Our universal-fit golf bag carrier is designed to fit all ebike racks.
 Of course, all racks are different, so some adaptation might be required.
-If you will specify your bike model when you order, we will provide specific instructions for that rack.
-This first series of pictures will give you an idea of what is involved and how to do it.
-If you have any questions about how our Golf Bag Carrier will fit on your ebike, please send an email with a full view of your bike and close-up pictures of the rack to firstname.lastname@example.org
+If you will specify your bike model when you place your order, we will provide specific instructions for that rack.
+This first series of pictures below will give you an idea of what is involved and how to do it on your bike.
+If you have any questions about how our Golf Bag Carrier will fit on your ebike, please send an email with a full view of your bike and close-up pictures of the rack to email@example.com

 Our rack brackets have a variety of pre-drilled 1/4 inch holes that you can use, along with supplied 1/4-20 Phillips head screws and nylock nuts.
-Be sure to lubricate the threads with any kind of oil or anti-seize.
+They will fit snugly because of the powder-coating fill.
+So you might need to thread them through the holes with a Phillips screw driver.
+Be sure to lubricate the nut threads with any kind of oil or anti-seize.
 Stainless hardware gets hot from the friction and can "lock up" causing the nut to seize to the bolt.
 If you don't have any oil handy, scrape some bar-soap into the threads of the bolts.
 You can also prevent seizing by threading nuts slowly.

 If your rack doesn’t have large enough tubes or cross pieces to drill, or if you don’t have a drill, you can “clamp” our bracket to your rack using the pre-drilled "underside clamp-piece" that will span under your rack frame as shown in the following pictures.
 Our bracket and clamp piece have matching holes, but if they don’t work easily with the spacing of the bars on your rack, feel free to drill new holes using a 1/4 inch bit.